davidgreen29/portfolio-app/README.md

 My build choice logic

 For simplicity sake I wanted the app to be one page with a simple design so that the users focus is on the content.
-I incoprated popup modals as way to display my about and contact info while maintaining a single page design.
-For this site I used plain CSS no framework or library to showcase that I know how to create responsive designs without any help.
+I incorprated popup modals as way to display my about and contact info while maintaining a single page design.
+For this site I used plain CSS, no framework or library to showcase that I know how to create responsive designs without any help.
 I chose node.js to create the server because I have recently been improving my knowledge on this.
 I also used MongoDb as database to store contact info.